oracle-livelabs/converged/microservices-cicd/walkthrough-jenkins-liquibase/walkthrough-jenkins-liquibase.md

     On the Jenkins Controller, a new build will have been initiated by the Merge.
 This build will implement the change (new LAST_UPDATED column) in the "Production" INVENTORY schema.

-    Once this build has completed you can verify the change was applied by running the following SQL query against the Autonomous Database in OCI:
+    Once this build has been completed you can verify the change was applied by running the following SQL query against the Autonomous Database in OCI:

     ```SQL
     <copy>